rnvannatta/vanity-scheme/README.md

 ```

 As continuation passing style folds the program inside out and all procedures gain an extra continuation parameter.
 You can check it out by expanding the code to continuation passing style with `vsc -E2`.

-### No Finalizers

-I haven't added finalizers yet.
-So, if you don't run `close-port` on your files and ports, they will leak.
-And eventually you'll run out of file descriptors and your program will crash.

 ### Weird Limits